-The best way to reach me is via Canvas messenger.
+The best way to reach me is via Canvas messaging.
 I'll reply to any questions or concerns within 24 hours.
 Likewise, you must actively monitor your inbox and our course website for changes or news from me.
-I will hold regular office hours this semester (see above), but I can also meet outside of this time.
-Just let me know when you would like to talk.
+I will hold regular office hours this semester (see above).
+If you need to meet me outside of this time, please email me for booking an appointment.